 Dra.
 Rocio works with Black, Indigenous, women, and femmes of color through her sacred virtual community, The Decolonial Healing Collective, and online offerings.
 Her work with women and femmes of color is to facilitate mental, emotional, and spiritual healing from an ancestral and decolonial perspective.
 Through her work she guides women and femmes of color to uncover blocks to their healing and liberation so that they are no longer in servitude to the colonial patriarchy.

 As a medicine woman, Dra.
 Rocio knows that collective healing and liberation begins with healing self so that we can then act in ways to bring back the times of harmony and balance with all of humanity, Mother Earth, and all of creation.
-She honors her Indigenous lineage and Elder & Teacher Pampamesayoq Don Alejandro Apaza from the Q’ero Inca Nation for opening her heart to do this work with all folks to help birth the new world we are seeking.
-She also honors Medicine Woman Marilu Shinn.
+She honors her Indigenous lineage and Elder & Teacher Pampamesayoq Don Alejandro Apaza from the Q’ero Inca Nation for the transmissions and initiation, and for opening her heart to do this work with all folks to help birth the new world we are seeking.
+She also honors Medicine Woman Marilu Shinn for her teachings and initiation as a medicine woman.
 Both of these teachers have helped Dra.
 Rocio remember and strengthen her connection to the lands and her Indigenous lineage.